neurogeek953/Cell-Culture-Games/README.md

 # Cell-Culture-Games
 A virtual experiment involving a biological network of neurons controlling a heater.
 (Also known as Liquid-State-Machines) It is powered by the Nengo Spiking Neural Network Simulator.
-Run from World.py for the Analog heater or Experiment2.py for the Digital heater.
+Run from World.py for the Digital heater or Experiment2.py for the analog heater.
 Note you may need a lot of computer power.
 I recommend using high-performance-computing services.
 Enjoy!
 Please give me some feedback!